 <item>

-<guid isPermaLink="true">https://buildingbridges.cioos.ca/basic-2-column-umfls66p/post/8th-noaa-ai-workshop-2026-Q0Mm1GRAJIe9uGo</guid>
+<guid isPermaLink="true">https://buildingbridges.cioos.ca/references-references-qtdkawf4/post/a-comprehensive-examination-of-the-current-ai-landscape-in-ocean-research-d88QHmJmst4tgru</guid>

 <category><![CDATA[Artificial Intelligence]]></category>